SwapnilGaul/HWR/Hi/README.md

 src="theory_files/image002.jpg" v:shapes="Picture_x0020_1"><![endif]></span></p>

 <p class=MsoNormal>The name 'di-pole' indicates that the dipole antenna
-consists of two poles or items – two conductive elements.
+consists of two poles or items â€“ two conductive elements.
 Current flows in these two conductive elements and the current and the associated voltage causes an electromagnetic wave or radio signal to be radiated outwards from the antenna.</p>